 This Rookie League program is primarily for 7 and 8 year old players.
-The Atlantic League is a pitching machine program designed to develop the player’s defensive and offensive skills and understanding of baseball strategy from the perspective of different positions.
+The Rookie League is a pitching machine program designed to develop the player’s defensive and offensive skills and understanding of baseball strategy from the perspective of different positions.
 A primary emphasis will be on the individual’s enjoyment of the sport.
 This league plays with 10 fielders (4 outfielders) to provide more playing time for each player.
 All players are in the batting order.

 Alternate weekends off: WMLL will be continuing a trial program in which each league will have alternate weekends off.
 This schedule will allow families some time off every other weekend for other activities, vacations, tournament baseball, etc.

 Philosophy and Implementation

-Philosphy: Although competitive in nature, the Atlantic League (along with the Pacific League) is an instructional league intended to develop each player’s understanding of baseball strategy and her/his offensive and defensive skills.
+Philosophy: Although competitive in nature, the Rookie League (along with the Minor League) is an instructional league intended to develop each player’s understanding of baseball strategy and her/his offensive and defensive skills.
 The primary emphasis is on the individual’s participation, their exposure to a range of defensive positions and the enjoyment of the game of baseball.